Deepak78mukhi/Delta-demo/README.md

 # Delta-demo
-this is memo for github
+this is memo for git & hub